 Quick Answer (TL;DR)

-Here is exactly what the Apple Watch tracks, what it can’t do, and the most privacy-respecting way to add real snore detection to your sleep data.
+To detect and record snoring sounds, you need to pair your Apple Watch data with a secure, microphone-enabled iPhone app.
+Here is exactly what the Apple Watch tracks, what it cannot do, and the most privacy-respecting way to add real snore detection to your sleep data.

 Key Takeaways